cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 -   `clsAcc`: this determines the absolute accuracy up to which the CLs values are computed when searching for the limit.
 The default is 0.5%.
 Raising the accuracy above this value will significantly increase the time needed to run the algorithm, as you need N<sup>2</sup> more toys to improve the accuracy by a factor N. You can consider increasing this value if you are computing limits with a larger CL (e.g. 90% or 68%).
 Note that if you are using the `CLsplusb` rule, this parameter will control the uncertainty on $p_{\mu}$ rather than CL<sub>s</sub>.
 -   `T` or `toysH`: controls the minimum number of toys that are generated for each point.
 The default value of 500 should be sufficient when computing the limit at 90-95% CL.
 You can decrease this number if you are computing limits at 68% CL, or increase it if you are using 99% CL.

-Note, to further improve the accuracy when searching for the upper limit, <sub><sup>COMBINE</sup></sub> will also fit an exponential function to several of the points and interpolate to find the crossing.
+Note, to further improve the accuracy when searching for the upper limit, <span style="font-variant:small-caps;">Combine</span> will also fit an exponential function to several of the points and interpolate to find the crossing.

 ### Complex models